jkoenig19/Google-Books-Search/README.md

 This app is available at https://floating-spire-41797.herokuapp.com/.

 ## Technologies Used in the App
 This app is built using React.
+It uses the Express, Mongoose, and Axios npm packages.
+The database used in this application is MongoDB.